 possible to view the lagoon from next to the outflow pipe platform near the

-The lake behind the hide usually has Tufted Duck (with accompanying Ring-Necked Duck in 2003), Mallard, Moorhen and Coot; Canada Geese usually nest on the island and Mute Swan sometimes do.
+The lake behind the hide usually has Tufted Duck, Mallard, Moorhen and Coot; Canada Geese usually nest on the island and Mute Swan sometimes do.

 Nature Trail - The orchard, next to the car park, holds Fieldfares and Redwings in winter.
 The meadows are favoured by Green Woodpeckers, which breed on-site.
+There is a wildflower meadow next to the carpark, with a progression of : Cowslips (May), yellow Hawk's-beard (June) and Greater Knapweed (August).
 There are usually Bullfinches and tit flocks in the hedges, and increasingly Great Spotted Woodpeckers and Treecreepers as the woodlands mature around the site.

 Last revised: 11 June 2021.